-We Asked A Satanist What He's Doing For Christmas
+We Asked a Satanist What He's Doing for Christmas

 No and I don’t think you need to believe in life after death for that.
 I had surgery in June which resulted in four aneurysms.
 Was I scared?
 I was scared of not seeing my kids.
 But was I scared of dying?
 Not really – you don’t know anything do you.
 I live my life while I’m alive, I won’t worry about what happens when I’m dead, and I think if more people lived in that sort of way there would be a lot less pain and violence in the world.

-So recognising you are your own god brings you freedom from this sort of externalised worship?
+So recognizing you are your own god brings you freedom from this sort of externalised worship?

 Yeah.
 People assume as a Satanist I’m a party animal and a maniac but actually the freedom allows me to have time doing what I want to do, and what I want to do is spend time with my family, go to the beach, ride my motorcycle, do normal things that normal people do.
 We just take responsibility for it.